Multi-agent blind quantum computation without universal cluster states: Introduction

 \section{Introduction}

-Quantum computers built from today's technology are difficult to be miniaturized and unlikely to become personal electronics such as a laptop or a cellphone~\cite{Krantz2019AQubits,Bruzewicz2019Trapped-ionChallenges,Kloeffel2013ProspectsDots,Slussarenko2019PhotonicReview}.
-Therefore, cloud-based quantum computing services are considered the most applicable approach to benefit the general public.
+Quantum computers built from current technology are difficult to be miniaturized, and unlikely to become personal electronics such as a laptop or a cellphone~\cite{Krantz2019AQubits,Bruzewicz2019Trapped-ionChallenges,Kloeffel2013ProspectsDots,Slussarenko2019PhotonicReview}.
+Therefore, cloud-based services are considered the most applicable approach to offer the general public access to quantum computers.
 It is natural to ask whether the privacy of the quantum algorithm can be kept when one does not have complete control of the quantum hardware.
 Blind quantum computing (BQC) aims to solve this problem.
-Quantum algorithms can be executed with BQC protocols on the third-party quantum agent while keeping the algorithm, data and results confidential~\cite{Fitzsimons2017PrivateProtocols, Broadbent2008UniversalComputation}.
+Quantum algorithms can be executed with BQC protocols on third-party quantum agents while keeping the algorithm, data, and results confidential~\cite{Fitzsimons2017PrivateProtocols, Broadbent2008UniversalComputation}.

-Here, we discuss two ways to implement universal quantum computation.
+Here we discuss two ways to implement universal quantum computation.
 One is gate-based quantum computing (GBQC)~\cite{Michielsen2017BenchmarkingComputers}.
-This method needs to prepare a pure quantum state, usually by resetting all qubits to zero.
+This method starts with a pure quantum state, usually by resetting all qubits to zero.
 Then it transforms the quantum state using a sequence of quantum gates.
 The final output state carries the processed information.
 The other method is called measurement-based quantum computing (MBQC) or one-way quantum computation~\cite{Briegel2009Measurement-basedComputation,Raussendorf2006AComputer,Gross2007Measurement-basedModel,Kissinger2019UniversalMeasurements}.
-This method prepares an entangled state of multiple qubits, often referred to as a \textit{cluster state}~\cite{Nielsen2006Cluster-stateComputation}, then performs a sequence of measurement and correction, and eventually can give the same result as the gate-based quantum computation.
+This method prepares a highly entangled state of multiple qubits, often referred to as a \textit{cluster state}~\cite{Nielsen2006Cluster-stateComputation}, then performs a sequence of measurements and corrections to implement computation.
+Eventually it can give the same result as the GBQC.